ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-direct-connect.md

 # Direct Connect

-[Direct Connect](https://aws.amazon.com/directconnect/) makes it easy to connect an on-premise data center with AWS.
+[Direct Connect](https://aws.amazon.com/directconnect/)(DX) makes it easy to connect an on-premise data center with AWS.
 Instead of running AWS bound traffic out your regular Intenet connection, Direct Connect enables a 1 or 10 GB dedicated connections to be setup using industry standard 802.1 VLANS to your VPC - provided you remembered to subnet and address your VPC correctly!

 An AWS Direct Connect location provides access to AWS in the region with which it is associated.
 You can provision a single connection to any AWS Direct Connect location in North America and use it to access public AWS services in all North America regions and AWS GovCloud (US).

-Direct connect is not redundant by default but can be if you use BGP to have multiple direct connects in either an active-active (recommended) or active-failover setup with two CGW.Layer 2 connections are not supported.
+Direct connect is not redundant by default but can be if you use BGP to have multiple direct connects in either an active-active (recommended) or active-failover setup with two CGW.
+Layer 2 connections are not supported.

 There are lower bandwidths of connection available through partners using VLAN trunking - 802.1Q but no SLA available.